Categories Search the blog Subscribe to the blog

 Note that there are many versions of Windows Update, each compatible with a set of different versions of Windows, and only Internet Explorer 4 through 6 will work.
 You will have more luck finding the language installation files in the English versions of Windows.

-Offline: Windows 9x and NT4.0
+Windows 9x and NT4.0 (offline)

-I have uploaded an archived version of the East Asian language installers for Windows 9x and NT 4.0, although I only tested it with Windows 98, it should also work on 95 and NT.
+If the method above doesn’t work, I have uploaded an archived version of the East Asian language installers for Windows 9x and NT 4.0, although I only tested it with Windows 98, it should also work on 95 and NT.

 1. Mount the ISO image in your system